- Roads, Vehicles & Traffic

 - Year 2

-Download and print out the pictures of road signs at [INSERT LINK TO PICTURES].
+Download and print out the pictures of road signs.
 Alternatively, these could be displayed on an interactive whiteboard.

 Ask students to sort the pictures of the signs in different ways.
 They could be sorted by: